hbuchel/heather-buchel.com/content/work/index.md

 ## Current work

-Currently, I work as a front-end engineer at Amazon in AWS.
-I work with other front-end engineers, software development engineers and UX designers in the Amplify org to build our open source UI library <a href="https://github.com/aws-amplify/amplify-ui">Amplify UI</a>.
+Currently, I am a senior front-end engineer at Squarespace on the Web Accessibility and Performance team.

 ## Future work